 Using the Performance Data Investigator, you can see memory and faulting information.
 It’s easiest to explain this with a few examples.

 Once you are in the Investigate Data task, expand Collection Services, and you will find several folders – the ones of interest for this discussion are the Memory folder and the Page Faults folder.
 Each contains a set of perspectives (charts).
 The Page Faults perspectives have been there for a long time.
-The Memory perspectives are relatively new.
+The Memory perspectives were relatively new when this post was originally written.

 If you expand the Memory folder, you will discover the following perspectives:

-Below is an example view of the Memory Pools Sizes and Fault Rates perspective; on my partition, the performance adjuster (QPFRADJ) system value is on.
+Below is an example view of the Memory Pools Sizes and Fault Rates perspective; on this partition, the performance adjuster (QPFRADJ) system value is on and you can see how it is changing the pool sizes.

 From this perspective, there are several drill-down options.
 One option is to drill down to “Page Faults By Job or Task”, where you identify what jobs were faulting.
 From this perspective, you can then drill into the page faults for one job to see that specific job’s behavior.